gelndjj/_WORK_BackupBanana/README.md

 - **Progress Bar**: Visual indication of the backup progress.
 - **Error Logging**: Log files and folders that could not be backed up due to permission errors.
 - **History and Logs**: View the history of backups and error logs.
+- **System Tray Notifications**: Receive notifications about the backup status, including task names.
+- **Administrative Privileges**: Ensure the application is run with administrative privileges for full functionality.

 ## Getting Started

 ### Prerequisites

 Before running BackupBanana, you need to have the following installed on your machine:
+- Windows 7 or later
 - Python 3.x
 - PyQt5
 - Matplotlib